Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

       3. Importance of Good council and how to choose them
       4. Guidance from who ?
       5. Nepotism ?
+      6. Who to make Chief Judges ?
+      7. why treat soldier good ?
+      8. uncertain what to what ?
-      6. what shortens life of the state
+      9. what shortens life of the state ?
    2. Letter to Abdullah bin Al abbas (Basra Governor)
       1. Not Pleased or Grieved over what ?
       2. Worry about what ?
       3. What should please and grief for ?
    3. Letter of one of his officers on complain of Majoosi
 6. Accountability
-   1. Concept of Accountability
+   1. Concept of Accountability ( Stable Society)
    2. Types of Accountability
       1. Self Accountability
       2. Accountability of the administration